matthiasnoback/service-integration-workshop/assignments/ideas.md

 `Conference Web` makes HTTP requests to `Conference Management` to find out for which conference the user can order tickets.
 This makes `Conference Web` dependent on `Conference Management`, hence fragile, because an outage of `Conference Management` will take down `Conference Web` with it!
 You have two main options now (try them both):

 1. Try to add a caching layer for conference management calls (possibly using the `symfony/cache` or `doctrine/cache` package).
 Does this solve the issue with the dependency on `Conference Management`?
 If you'd like to be really adventurous (you might not finish your work today), then see how [Phystrix](https://github.com/odesk/phystrix) could help in this situation.
-2. Another way is to gradually build of a data store for `Conference Web` based on domain events dispatched by `Conference Management`.
+2. Another way is to gradually build a data store for `Conference Web` based on domain events dispatched by `Conference Management`.
 Every time a `Conference` aggregate gets created or modified in the `Conference Management` context, an event will be published, which `Conference Web` processes by updating its list of `Conference` DTOs.

 What would the trade-offs for picking either of the above strategies in real-world situations?